dshirya/Supervised-ML-tool/README.md

 ## Questions?

-For help with generating structural data using SAF, contact Bob at [sl5400@columbia.edu](mailto:sl5400@columbia.edu).
+For help with generating structural data using SAF and CAF, contact Bob at [sl5400@columbia.edu](mailto:sl5400@columbia.edu).

+For help with using that code, contact Danila at myhunter [danila.shiryaev44@myhunter.cuny.edu](mailto:danila.shiryaev44@myhunter.cuny.edu).